bjin/mpv-prescalers/README.md

 Due to current limitation of `mpv`'s hook system, there are some caveats for using `ravu-chroma`:

-1. It works with `YUV 4:2:0` format only, and will disable itself if size is not matched exactly, this includes odd width/height of luma plane.
-2. It will **NOT** work with luma prescalers.
-However you could use `ravu-rgb` or `ravu-yuv` for further upscaling.
+1. It won't detect chroma offset introduced by itself.
+So it's best practice to use this shader at most once.
-3. You need to explicitly state the chroma location, by choosing one of those `chroma-left` and `chroma-center` shaders.
+2. You need to explicitly state the chroma location, by choosing one of those `chroma-left` and `chroma-center` shaders.
 If you don't know how to/don't bother to check chroma location of video, or don't watch ancient videos, just choose `chroma-left`.
 If you are using [auto-profiles.lua](https://github.com/wiiaboo/mpv-scripts/blob/master/auto-profiles.lua), you can use `cond:get('video-params/chroma-location','unknown')=='mpeg2/4/h264'` for `chroma-left` shader and `cond:get('video-params/chroma-location','unknown')=='mpeg1/jpeg'` for `chroma-center` shader.
-4. `cscale` will still be used to correct minor offset.
+3. `cscale` will still be used to correct minor offset.

 `ravu-ar` (under [`antiring/` directory](https://github.com/bjin/mpv-prescalers/tree/master/antiring)) is an experimental implementation of RAVU that utilize smooth functions to combat